Understanding the Kaltura Application Framework (KAF)

 LTI Authentication: Typically used for LMS integrations.

 To authenticate users, KAF uses a security token called a KS (Kaltura Session).
-You can generate a KS using Kaltura API Client libraries with a method called generateSession (or a similarly named function, depending on the programming language).
+You can generate a KS using Kaltura API Client libraries with a method called generateSession (or a similar function depending on the programming language).
 This method includes user information, session details, and specific privileges needed for the session.

-The following is an example for generating a session in PHP using the client library:
+Below is an example of generating a session in PHP using the client library:

 $client->generateSessionV2(